 “Shit!
 How did this happen?”
 Lewis said.

 “It’s that God-damned Angel, Lewis.
-Before, she was just a thorn in iour side.
+Before, she was just a thorn in our side.
 Now, she’s joined forces with the FBI.
-Like you predicted, she’s got a fucking juggernaut behind her.”
+As you predicted, she’s got a fucking juggernaut behind her.”

-“We’d better set up an emergency conference with the bosses right away.
+“We’d better set up an emergency conference with the bosses immediately.
 I’ll get the ball rolling,” Lendina said.
 One after another, the bosses of the New York, Seattle, Los Angeles, Miami, St. Louis, and Boston syndicates popped up on the screen.

 Arsen Murka, the North American Albanian mob leader, looked disheveled and irritated.